anabcrypto/abcrypto/README.md

 # ABCrypto

-A magnyfing glass on the crypto world.
+A magnifying glass on the crypto world.

 ## Built with